 All of this was just a lead-in to the piece de resistance, an amazing Canadian Surf & Turf made from Ïles de la Madelaine lobster claws.

 Alberta braised beef.

-Throw in homemade Bio Cavatelli pasta et voilà, a masterpiece of Canadian cooking.
+Throw in homemade Bio Cavatelli pasta et voilà, you have a masterpiece of Canadian cooking.

 More great wines followed as well as fresh strawberries and a maple syrup crumble.
 How much more Canadian can you get?

 As if the food was not enough, our meal was accompanied by a really good local singer who sang favourites songs from the sixties and seventies – in English.
-By the time we good to the dessert course we were all joining in to Cat Stevens, Elton John and Billy Joel.
-That’s new TMAC President Grant Fraser following along.
+By the time we got to the dessert course we were all joining in to Cat Stevens, Elton John and Billy Joel.
+That’s incoming TMAC President Grant Fraser following along.

 Overall, our experience at Entourage Sur le Lac was a definite highlight of the conference and an example of why Alison and I love coming to Quebec – the fresh local ingredients that are the staple of fine Quebecois cuisine, simply can’t be matched anywhere else in the country.

 I’ll be happy to return to Entourage Sur le Lac once it opens.
 I can barely wait to see what these chefs could do with a real kitchen.

 All of the photos for this post were taken with an iPhone.